SilkRose/Pony/src/stories/diary-duet/day-01.md

 So, yea… I should probably start from the beginning.
 I went to bed last night and woke up in a strange new world.
 I was in a field of apple trees.
 I didn't know where I was or where to go so I headed to a barn I saw in the distance.

 I was not ready for what awaited me there, it was an orange talking magical horse… or pony as they like to be called.
-And we could understand each other.
-She introduced herself as Applejack and said she was glad to meet me.

-I was not sure if I was on something or dead, all I could say was 'Whats going on?
-Where am I?'
+She said hello in a tenuous tone, not sure of me.
+I said hello back, surprised we could understand each other.

+As we talked we both let our guards down.
+She said her name was Applejack.
+I introduced myself, and asked where I was, and what happened.

 She answered, saying I was at Sweet Apple Acres and that she didn't know where I came from or how I got there.
-Once I calmed down, we talked for a bit and she recommended I talk to her friend Twilight Sparkle, a magical magical talking horse pony thing.
+We talked a bit more and she recommended I talk to her friend Twilight Sparkle, a *magical* magical talking horse pony thing.

-Applejack leads me through town to a giant castle thing, from the outside It looked more like a child's play set than a castle.
+Applejack led me through town to a giant castle thing, from the outside It looked more like a child's play set than a castle.
 She introduced me and left to finish her chores.

 Twilight and I talked for hours, about where I came from and where I am now.
+She was very curious about my world, race, and everything else.
+She had to have asked a million questions.

 She said she would try and help me get home.
-That makes me feel better.
+That made me feel better.
 She suggested I start writing in a diary to keep my thoughts in order, so now I have you.

 She said this place is called Equestria, and this town is called Ponyville.
 She said I could stay with her for now.
 She offered to show me the town, but before we got out the door one of her friends shows up, a pink pony named Pinkie Pie.